 AN ACADEMIC SPECIALIZING IN PUBLIC MANAGEMENT, LEADERSHIP, AND GOVERNANCE

 Naomi Aoki (PhD, Public Administration) is an academic specializing in public administration and management.
 She is currently a professor in the Graduate School of Public Policy (GraSPP) at the University of Tokyo (UTokyo), Japan, and was formerly at the National University of Singapore (NUS) (August 2011-March 2020).
 She is a recipient of teaching awards from both NUS and GraSPP and was one of the 2021 University of Tokyo Excellent Young Researchers.
-She has delivered lectures for executive education and civil service training programs for civil servants from around the world.
+She has delivered lectures for executive education and training programs for civil servants from around the world.

 RESEARCH